 Sign up to the Quit plan

-Nicotine lozenges are a flavoured, sweet-like form of nicotine replacement therapy (NRT).
-They usually come in different strengths.
+Nicotine lozenges are a form of nicotine replacement therapy (NRT).
+They usually come in different strengths and flavours.
 Lozenges work in a similar way to nicotine gum.

 Choosing the correct strength of nicotine lozenge

 The strength of nicotine lozenge you should use depends on your level of addiction: